madrobby/downtime/README.md

   indicating any upcoming downtime in your calendar or notify you by email or OS X notification.
 * When your app uses an API the provides downtime information, you can possibly queue calls to that API for later if there currently is downtime.
+* Inform you far in advance when an older API version is scheduled to be EOL'd.
+* While unexpected downtime occurs, keep you informed of the current status.

 I very much welcome any input and discussion on this.
 Ideally, we could have a site where you can subscribe to the downtime info of various sites, and get it as RSS/iCal/push notification/whatever else we come up with.